ERetana2/STEP/README.md

-THis file contains Efrain Retana's portfolio and STEP projects.
+This file contains Efrain Retana's portfolio and STEP projects.